stefangary/socks/docs/suggested_workflow.md

 4. *optionally* pushing changes (at any stage in the work) to GitHub Classroom for sharing,
 5. uploading the final result to Blackboard.

+More details are provided below about the core concepts/steps that underlies this workflow.

 ***